luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

 After clicking next, name the secret `dev/db<your-initials>` (obviously add your initials to make it a uniquely identifiable name, for example dev/dbnp) (all other aspects of the creation wizard can be left as the defaults).

-2. Now copy the file `RDS.tf` from this folder to your solution.
+1. Now copy the file `rds.tf` from this folder to your solution.
 Notice in there the use of data resources to access secret manager to get the database password you have created (please update the name attribute value for `aws_secretsmanager_secret` to match the name of the password you created in the previous step).
+  1. (Optional!)
+The resources created in the `rds.tf` file could be placed in their own module.
+How would you go about it?
+Which variables and outputs are necessary for the module to deliver the functionality?

-3. Add the following new variables in `variables.tf` in your root directory.
+2. Add the following new variables in `variables.tf` in your root directory.
 Add the exact same value of 'postgres' for both of these variables in your tfvars file.

 ```
 variable "db_username" {